covalenthq/bsp-agent/README.md

 ```

 ### <span id="flag_definitions">Flag definitions</span>

+the size of each uploaded object (AVRO compression containing as many as specified block specimens in a single uploaded object)

 `--redis-url` - this flag tells the BSP agent where to find the BSP messages, the stream topic key `replication` and the consumer group name with the field after "#" that in this case is `replicate`, additionally one can provide a password to the redis instance here but we recommend that by adding the line below to the .envrc